kalvinparker/secure-gemini/README.md

 - OS: alpine 3.22.2
 - Size: ~656.6 MB
 - Trivy scan report (full JSON): `trivy-report.json` (saved in the project root)

-Trivy findings (quick summary):

-- I parsed and searched the saved `trivy-report.json` in this repository for vulnerability records.
-No vulnerability objects were found in the report.

-Severity counts (from `trivy-report.json`):

-- CRITICAL: 0
-- HIGH: 0
-- MEDIUM: 0
-- LOW: 0
-- UNKNOWN: 0

 If you'd like a deeper supply-chain audit (for example, run `npm audit` locally and attempt auto-fixes, or re-run Trivy with a different policy), I can add step-by-step remediation guidance.
 Otherwise this image's saved scan contains no findings to triage.